3mdeb/news-and-ideas/blog/content/post/2024-08-19-secureboot-freebsd.md

 [FORTH](https://hackaday.com/2017/01/27/forth-the-hackers-language/).
 The 14.1 release defaults to a more modern Lua one, the final option being `loader_simp` - a simplified C implementation.
 This guide will only provide instructions on using the legacy FORTH loader and the current default.
+The process has been tested using FreeBSD 14.1.

 ### Copy the boot filesystem